 As the ideas come flowing in, you will notice that they vary quite a lot.

-Some of the ideas will be quite small, on the level of: “Ask Matt for help on budget.”
+Some of the ideas you have will be quite small, on the level of: “Ask Matt for help on budget.”
 Some may be larger, like, “Write a bestselling book.”

 As is probably obvious – these are not the same “kind” of ideas.